GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 SVG files are not supported at the time of writing, use PNG instead.

-If you want pixel-perfect icons, provide them in increments of 48dp.
-Otherwise, it is recommended that you use a 192x192 pixels icon.
+If you want pixel-perfect icons, provide them in increments of 48dp (i.e. 36x36, 48x48, 72x72, 96x96, 144x144, 192x192 pixel icons).
+Otherwise, it is recommended
+that you use a single 192x192 pixel icon.

+As a quality measure, icons must be at least half of the device's ideal size on Android, which is 48dp.
+For example, to display on an [xxhdpi screen], the icon must be at least 72 by 72 pixels.
+(This is derived from the [formula for converting] dp units for pixel units.)

 ## Test your app shortcuts